 According to a 1924 edition of the Hollywood Reporter, the magazine Joseph Young created to introduce his new city to the rest of the country, 219 N. 21st Avenue was established in July 1924 as the headquarters of the Hollywood Publishing Company, which published the Reporter and the Hollywood News.
 Less than a year later, Young donated it to the city and it became Hollywood’s first City Hall, Police Station, and jail.
 It continued in that capacity, as well as the city meeting hall and the courthouse, until 1928.
 It was declared a historical site by the City of Hollywood in 1997.

 Throughout the years, the location has housed bars, restaurants, heavy metal clubs, and even, we hear, a bondage dungeon.
 Among the clubs were The Continental, the Monster Rock Cafe, Club X, and the gay bar Mankind, which opened in September 2000.
 Local lore says that the building was a bordello in the ‘40s and ‘50s, complete with the ghost of a prostitute who hanged herself and is rumored to still wander the premises.
-And our favorite local gangster-about-town Al Capone was known to frequent the place when it was a speakeasy.

 But 219 North 21st Avenue was never more splendid than it was when, from the late 1970s until well into the ‘90s, it was the restaurant and music venue known as World Famous Hemmingway’s.